rwilliams58/onnx/docs/Operators.md

   Returns the tensor resulted from performing the `and` logical operation elementwise on the input tensors `A` and `B`.

   If broadcasting is enabled, the right-hand-side argument will be broadcasted to match the shape of left-hand-side argument.
-See the doc of `Add` for a detailed description of the broadcasting rules.
+See the documentation on `Add` for a detailed description of the broadcasting rules.

 #### Attributes

 <dl>
 <dt><tt>axis</tt> : int</dt>
-<dd>If set, defines the broadcast dimensions.</dd>
+<dd>If set, this defines the broadcast dimensions.</dd>
 <dt><tt>broadcast</tt> : int</dt>
 <dd>Enable broadcasting</dd>
 </dl>